 Originally titled New York Beat Movie, the narrative feature Downtown 81 was written and co-produced by well-known writer Glenn O’Brien, who was once a member of Andy Warhol’s Factory, editor of Interview magazine, an influential music critic columnist, and the host of “TV Party” a local NYC public program.
 With O’Brien’s influence, Downtown 81 is styled to present an almost romanticized version of the energized fusion of art and music which permeated the streets at that time.

 Downtown 81 features an eclectic soundtrack with music by Blondie, DNA, Tuxedomoon, The Plastics, Kid Creole and the Coconuts, James White and the Blacks, Gray, Liquid Liquid, Walter Steding, John Lurie, Marvin Pontiac, Lydia Lunch, Suicide and Melle Mel.

 DNA was recorded live at Vanguard Studios.
 Tuxedomoon was recorded live at Blank Tapes Studios.
 The live club performances were recorded on location using the RCA 24 track mobile unit.

 Nearly 20 years in the making and originally filmed by Swiss photographer Edo Bertoglio on Manhattan’s Lower East Side in 1981, the film was not actually completed until 2000, two years after Basquiat’s untimely death.
-Now, 14 years later, Downtown 81 has been re-mastered and restored by Submarine Deluxe for its special digital debut on June 24, 2014.
+Now, 14 years later, Downtown 81 has been remastered and restored for its special digital debut on June 24, 2014.